aquilesC/aquiles.me/content/index.md

 ---
-title: My Corner of the Internet
+title: Aquiles Carattino Open Notes
-description: This is the place where I think and learn in public.
-From science to technology and the world.
+description: A digital garden is a place where thoughts are continuously updated.
+I write about science, business, and entrepreneurship.
-topics: Aquiles, Carattino, learning in public, digital garden
 ---

 ## My corner on the Internet